 MEET THE TEAM

 Gabriella is a producer who specialises in work created in alternative theatre spaces and has recently been awarded a prestigious Stage One Bursary.
-She is a Director of Tethered Wits which focuses on outdoor touring productions and works extensively with the Offie Award winning Saltire Sky Theatre, having won Best Scottish Production at this year’s Edinburgh Fringe with the immersive-rave show Bits ‘N’ Pieces.
+She is a Director of Tethered Wits, focusing on open air touring productions, and Gabriella Sills Productions, focusing on new writing in the Off West End.
+She also works extensively with the Offie Award winning Saltire Sky Theatre, having won Best Scottish Production at this year’s Edinburgh Fringe with the immersive-rave show Bits ‘N’ Pieces.
 She is proud to have presented work at Leicester Curve Studios, Theatre 503, The Cockpit and amphitheatres across the country.
 Gabriella has worked as a Management Team Coordinator at the National Student Drama Festival and completed placements with ATG theatres (Piccadilly Theatre) and Theatre Royal Bath.
 She is also currently working in theatre marketing on Olivier Award nominated shows such as SIX, The Play That Goes Wrong, and The Tiger Who Came to Tea.
 Gabriella is a Durham University Graduate, having studied with a Vice-Chancellor’s Scholarship for the Arts and been President of Durham Student Theatre, the UK's largest student theatre society; she graduated with a First Class Degree in English Literature.